-Gap Solution: A temporary solution to a Reliability Need that mayis designed to become a permanent solution temporary and shallto strive to be compatible with permanent market-based and regulated solutions, as applicable proposals.
+Gap Solution: A temporary solution to a Reliability Need that may become a permanent solution and shall strive to be compatible with permanent market-based and regulated solutions, as applicable.
 A permanent regulated solution, if appropriate, may proceed in parallel with a Gap Solution.